 Picture: Martin Senning Eriksen and Ingvild Farstad, respectively Investment Manger and Community & Marketing Manager, Viking Venture

-By Torstein Berteig, Investment Manager, Viking Venture
+By: Torstein Berteig, Investment Manager at Viking Venture

 With the rapid pace of the software-as-a-service (SaaS) industry, Viking Venture continuously seeks to stay up to date on the latest sector developments and benchmarks set by the ‘best-in-class’ SaaS companies.
 This ensures that we can provide informed advice and guidance to our portfolio companies about how to find and capitalize on opportunities, overcome challenges and succeed at scale.